 - We pull up to 5 manuscript boxes/items or 5 books at a time.
-You may request up to 25 items at once, and we can pull additional materials during your visit, however we will only keep 5 items per person in the reading room at a time due to space limitations.
+You may request up to 25 items per day, and we can pull additional materials during your visit, however we will only keep 5 items per person in the reading room at a time due to space limitations.

-- If the items you are requesting are held offsite at the Library Services Center, 48 business hours advance notice is required for retrieval.
-The Larry McDonald papers are a special case, and require 5 business days notice for retrieval.
+- If the items you are requesting are held offsite at the Library Services Center, two business days advance notice is required for retrieval.
+The Larry McDonald papers require 5 business days notice for retrieval.

 - Digitized audio/visual or born-digital materials (including the Salman Rushdie Digital Archive) will be made available to you on laptops or iPads in the Reading Room.

 - Microfilm is available on Level 1 of the Woodruff library.
-You do not need to make a request or an appointment to view this material.
+You do not need to make a request or appointment with Rose Library to view this material.